wbclark/sd-webui-embedding-remixer/README.md

 - **Flexible File Format Support**: (WIP) Initial work for eventual .safetensors support.
 - **Increased Mixing Capacity**: Expanded the maximum number of embeddings that can be mixed from 16 to 75.
 - **Expanded Evaluation Context**: Provided more variables and functions in the evaluation context.
+- **Einops Support**: Added [einops](https://einops.rocks/) to custom eval & pre-compute contexts.
+Now you can manipulate tensors with Einstein-inspired notation.

 ### Bug Fixes and Optimizations:
 - **Code Refactoring**: (WIP) Significant refactoring to make the extension more flexible, useful, and easier to maintain.